FAR-Lab/chairbot-interface-server/README.md

 `$ npm start <config file>`

 There are two provided config files: `path-config.json` and `local-config.json`.
-In both cases, you should also run the [NeatoPi](//github.com/CDR-IxD/NeatoPi) scripts on the Raspberry Pi for each neato chairbot.
+In both cases, you should also run motor control code on the Raspberry Pi for each chairbot -- either the [NeatoPi](//github.com/CDR-IxD/NeatoPi) server for Neato-based chairbots, of the [chairbot-motor-websocket-proxy](//github.com/FAR-Lab/chairbot-motor-websocket-proxy) for the Hoverboard-based chairbots.

 ### path-config